Code-Institute-Submissions/HolidaysYa/README.md

 ### Features and responsiveness testing

-Click [here](https://github.com/elenasacristan/HolidaysYa/tree/master/assets/Documents/checkList.pdf) to see the check-list that I have used to test all the features in all the screen sizes.
+Click [here](https://github.com/elenasacristan/HolidaysYa/tree/master/assets/Documents/checkList.pdf) to see the checklist that I have used to test all the features in all the screen sizes.

 ### Additional testing
 I have used development tools in Google Chrome to check how the website would look in different devices (portrait and landscape mode).
 In addition to that testing I have also asked friends and family to have a look at the website to let me know if everything looks fine on their browsers and devices.

-After the tests I can see that the website displays properly in Chrome, Firefox, Microsoft Edge and Safari but in Internet Explorer the formating of the charts doesn't look very good.
+After the tests I can see that the website displays properly in Chrome, Firefox, Microsoft Edge and Safari but in Internet Explorer the formatting of the charts doesn't look as good.

 ### Problems and bugs:
 - **Horizontal grid lines not being rendered:** I couldn't see the horizontal grid lines rendered from the charts but the js code was correct.
-In the end I realised that at some point I had commented out the "dc.css" file so when I uncommented it out I could see the horizontal grid lines.
+In the end I realised that at some point I had commented out the "dc.css" file so when I removed the comment I could see the horizontal grid lines.

-- **Composite Line charts not being rendered:** I couldn't display the composite line charts when using an ordinal scale.
+- **Composite line charts not being rendered:** I couldn't display the composite line charts when using an ordinal scale.
 I asked for help in Slack and I was told that I should add the dimension and group in the main section of the code as well as in the composite sections.
 Doing that I was able to display the chart.

 - **Total number of cities:** The total number of cities matching the with the search options was not correct.
 After asking the Tutors they told me that the syntax seems right but they suggested to change the format of the number from .formatNumber(d3.format(".1s")) to .formatNumber(d3.format("d")) and that fixed the issue.

-- **emailjs not sending the emails** After clicking the submit button I was seeing a error message and I could fixing by adding the following to the sendMail function: `return false;  // To block from loading a new page`
+- **emailjs not sending the emails:** After clicking the submit button I was seeing a error message and I was able to fix it by adding the following to the sendMail function: `return false;  // To block from loading a new page`

-- **Composite line charts were not aligned with the labels in the x axis** I searched on the Internet and found the solution in the following link (https://github.com/dc-js/dc.js/issues/662).
+- **Composite line charts were not aligned with the labels in the x axis:** I searched on the Internet and found the solution in the following link (https://github.com/dc-js/dc.js/issues/662).

-- **Website didn't work in Internet Explorer** In Internet Explorer it didn't work properly because I was using template literals in the JavaScript code and I was also having issues with an anonymous function.
-My mentor helped me with this issue and after updating the code for the anonymous function and removing the template literals the website was working fine.
+- **Errors in Internet Explorer** In Internet Explorer the website didn't work properly because I was using template literals in the JavaScript code and I was also having issues with an anonymous function.
+My mentor helped me with this issue and after updating the code for the anonymous function and removing the template literals the website worked correctly.

-- **Background not covering the whole screen for landscape mode for widths bigger than 767px in some devices** - I have managed to display the website properly in most screen sizes (landscape and portrait mode) but in some devices if the screen width is bigger than 767px the screen won't cover the whole height.
+- **Background not covering the whole screen for landscape mode for widths bigger than 767px in some devices:** - I have managed to display the website properly in most screen sizes (landscape and portrait mode) but in some devices if the screen width is bigger than 767px the screen won't cover the whole height.

 ## Deployment
 I have used GitHub Pages to deploy the website.
 In order to do that I have followed the steps below:

-1. I have created a repository in GitHub called: “elenasacristan/HolidaysYa” https://github.com/elenasacristan/HolidaysYa.git
+1. I created a repository in GitHub called: “elenasacristan/HolidaysYa” https://github.com/elenasacristan/HolidaysYa.git

-2. I have initialised git from the terminal using Git Bash:
+2. I initialised git from the terminal using Git Bash:

     `git init`

-3. I have added the files that I was working on to the Staging area by using:
+3. I added the files that I was working on to the Staging area by using:

     `git add .`

-4. I have run the commit command with the first commit
+4. I ran the commit command with the first commit

     `git commit -m “initial commit"`

-5. I have copied from GitHub the following path and I have run it in the Git Bash terminal in order to indicate where is my remote repository:
+5. I copied from GitHub the following path and I ran it in the Git Bash terminal in order to indicate where my remote repository is:

     `git remote add origin git@github.com:elenasacristan/HolidaysYa.git`

     `git push -u origin master`

-6. Then from my GitHub repository I have gone to settings, I have selected the master branch, I have saved and the website was published at:
+6. Then from my GitHub repository I went to settings, selected the master branch, I then saved and published the website at:

     https://elenasacristan.github.io/HolidaysYa/

-7. After this was done I have ran regular commits after every important update to the code, and I pushed the changes to GitHub pages.
+7. After this was done I ran regular commits after every important update to the code, and I pushed the changes to GitHub pages.

 ### My repository